epfl-lara/cs320/labs/labs_01.md

 ## Interpreters

 The way to execute programs you have mostly seen so far is compilation to some kind of low-level code (bytecode for a virtual machine such as Java's; native binary code in case of languages such as C).
 An alternative way to execute programs is interpretation.
 According to Wikipedia, "an interpreter is a computer program that directly executes, i.e. performs, instructions written in a programming or scripting language, without previously compiling them into a machine language program".
-In other words, your interpreter is supposed to directly look at the code and //interpret// its meaning.
+In other words, your interpreter is supposed to directly look at the code and *interpret* its meaning.
 For example, when encountering a call to the 'printString' function, your interpreter should print its argument on the standard output.

 ## The general structure of the Interpreter